Stability analysis of fluid flows using Lagrangian Perturbation Theory (LPT): application to the plane Couette flow

 \section{Introduction}

 Understanding the transition of fluid flows from the stable to turbulent regime is one of the central questions in the studies of turbulence.
 In usual linear stability analysis one formally expands the Navier-Stokes equation about a steady state flow assuming that the perturbations to the background flow are small.
 Study of linear stability of laminar flows, such as the plane Couette flow, commenced over a hundred years ago with the seminal work by Orr \cite{orr_1907} and Sommerfeld \cite{sommerfeld_1908}.
 The resulting Orr-Sommerfeld equation has been studied extensively over the decades (see Bayly {\it et al.} \cite{bayly_instability_1988} for a review).
-Purely analytic investigations were not conclusive e.g., \cite{joseph_eigenvalue_1968,case_1960, case2_1960, lin_1961} and many efforts were devoted to obtaining a numerical solution of this equation.
+Purely analytic investigations were not conclusive \cite{joseph_eigenvalue_1968,case2_1960, lin_1961} and many efforts were devoted to obtaining a numerical solution of this equation.
 The basic idea was the same: expand the velocity in terms of an orthogonal set of basis functions and recast the system as an eigenvalue problem.
 But the analyses differed in their choices of basis functions, which resulted in different convergence rates.
-For example, Gallagher and Mercer \cite{gallagher_behaviour_1962} used the Chandrasekhar-Reid functions \cite{chandrasekhar_expansion_1957}, Grosch and Salwen \cite{grosch_stability_1968} used a modified version of the same and Orszag \cite{orszag_accurate_1971} used Chebyshev polynomials, which have the best numerical convergence rate.
 The numerical results indicated that the plane Couette flow is linearly stable for all Reynolds numbers whereas the plane Poiseuille flow exhibits a transition to turbulence at $Re = 5772.22$ \cite{orszag_accurate_1971}.
 Further insight into these results was obtained by other combined numerical and analytical techniques \cite{hughes_variable_1972,davey_stability_1973,marcus_greens_1977}.